josephbeuysmum/Dertisch/README.md

 		mutating func deallocate() {}
 	}

-Hopefully these functions are self-explanatory, and they are called in the order they are listed above.
+These functions are hopefully self-explanatory, and they are called in the order they are listed above.

 A boilerplate `Filzanzug` ViewController looks like this: